khairu-aqsara/moodlebox/README.md

 **Solution**:

-1. Ensure Docker Desktop is installed
+1. Ensure Docker Desktop is installed from [docker.com](https://docker.com)
-2. Launch Docker Desktop and wait for it to fully start
+2. Launch Docker Desktop and wait for it to fully start (check system tray/menu bar)
+3. Verify Docker is running: Open terminal and run `docker info`
-3. Click "Retry Connection" in MoodleBox
+4. Click "Retry Connection" in MoodleBox
+5. On Linux, ensure Docker service is running: `sudo systemctl start docker`

 ### Port Already in Use